The type of life insurance that suits you best generally depends on your age.

 Check before you sign up which type of policy you are buying.

 Unlike term insurance, whole-of-life policies do not usually require detailed medical checks.
-Eligibility is usually just based on age, for example you might need to be between the ages of 50 and 75 or 80 to sign up.
+Eligibility is usually just based on age.
+For example, you might need to be between the ages of 50 and 75 or 80 to sign up.

-Issues to bear in mind
+Life insurance issues to bear in mind

 As with any financial product, you should check the small print carefully.
 Find out what would happen if you died soon after the policy was taken out: it is typical that providers will limit payouts within the first year unless the policyholder’s death is the result of an accident, for example.